jchelikowsky/Matlab_Real_Space/README.md

 conditions, execution might take longer so use this option with care.

---Diagonalization Method: Use drop-down menu to select which diagonalization method(s) are used.
+* Diagonalization Method: Use drop-down menu to select which diagonalization method(s) are used.
 0 --> Lanczos 1st step and chebyshev filtering thereafter